ecotoneframework/php-ddd-cqrs-event-sourcing-symfony-laravel-ecotone/README.md

 # Why PHP?

 Hello traveler, I am [Dariusz Gafka](https://medium.com/@dariuszgafka) author of [Ecotone Framework](https://docs.ecotone.tech/).
-I would like to show you with this project that no matter of how complex your business is, you can build it in PHP.
+With this project, I would like to show you that no matter of how complex your business is, you can build it in PHP.
 It does not really matter if we work in `E-Commerce`, `ERP` or `Finance based systems`, we can be sure that system will be resilient, observable and maintainable in long term.
 And to make it happen we will use `Open-Source` frameworks only, like `Symfony` or `Laravel` joined with `Ecotone`.